 Strong health insurance reforms take effect to protect Americans' healthcare coverage.

-- Health insurance companies can longer refuse to sell or renew policies based upon an individual's health status, or deny coverage for treatments based on pre-existing health conditions.
+- Health insurance companies can no longer refuse to sell or renew policies based upon health status or deny coverage for treatments based on pre-existing health conditions.

-- New restrictions limit insurance companies' ability to charge higher rates due to heath status, gender or other factors.
+- New restrictions limit insurance companies' ability to charge higher rates for health status, gender or other factors.

 - No more annual limits on the coverage a person can receive for essential health benefits.

-You may be eligible for healthcare premium subsidies to reduce the amount you pay for your health insurance through a new insurance exchange if you're not offered affordable coverage through an employer.
+You may be eligible for healthcare premium subsidies to reduce the amount you pay for your health insurance through new health insurance marketplaces if you're not offered affordable coverage through an employer.

-Promotes individual responsibility.
-If affordable healthcare options are available, but an individual chooses not to purchase a plan, the law requires most individuals obtain acceptable health insurance coverage or pay a fee as little as $95 for 2014.
+New tax penalty goes into effect to promote individual responsibility.
+If affordable healthcare options are available, but an individual chooses not to purchase a plan, the law requires most individuals to obtain acceptable health insurance coverage or pay a fee for as little as $95 for 2014.

 - If affordable coverage is not available, this fee is waived.

-The small business tax credit is expanded for qualified small employers.
+The small business tax credit is expanded for qualified employers.